dwallecan/ordina-jworks.github.io/_posts/kotlin-coroutines.md

     }
 ```

-output:
+Output:
 ```text
 Awaiting results of both coroutines in top coroutine after 1 millis async coroutine 1 returning after 1507 millis async coroutine 2 returning after 2005 millis result of both functions was result of async coroutine 1 result of async coroutine 2 after 2005 millis
 ```
-The async function creates and (by default, there's a parameter to make it lazy) immediately launches a new asynchronous coroutine.
+The async function creates and immediately launches a new asynchronous coroutine, by default, there's a parameter to make it lazy.
 This is pretty comparable to promise type libraries.
+TODO: like ...
-A key difference though is that, even though the sub coroutines are run in parallel, the outer coroutine will never finish before all
+A key difference is that, even though the sub coroutines are run in parallel, the outer coroutine will never finish before all
 inner coroutine are finished, even if the result is not used!
 This is called structured concurrency.